Eighth Amendment to the Constitution of Pakistan: Effect on democracy

 General Zia-ul-Haq first used the amendment to dismiss Prime Minister Mohammad Khan Junejo for alleged corruption in May 1988.
 The prime minister had wanted to roll back Zia's authority.
 In 1988, Benazir Bhutto pledged to abolish the amendment in her election manifesto.
 The amendment stayed on the books however, because she did not have a sufficient number of seats in 1988 and again in 1993.
 From 1988 to 1996, President Ghulaam Ishaq Khan made extensive use of the eight amendment and the Article 58 2(b) to dissolve the National Assembly.
 President Khan used the amendment to dismiss the elected governments of Prime Ministers Benazir Bhutto and Nawaz Sharif.
 President Khan first used the VIII Amendment on August 6, 1990, against Bhutto on alleged cases of nepotism and the corruption.
 In 1993, President Ishaq Khan again used this amendment to dismiss the people-elected government of Prime Minister Nawaz Sharif.
 In the second instance, Prime Minister Nawaz Sharif was reinstated as prime minister by the Supreme Court, but the resulting stalemate ended with the resignations of both Khan and Sharif.
 The use of Article 58 2(b) was almost exclusively justified by the president as necessary, for the removal of corrupt governments that, it was asserted, had lost the confidence of the people.
 Elections were held each time that caused the ruling party to lose its majority or plurality in the National Assembly.
 It was again used in 1996 by President Farooq Ahmad Khan Leghari against his own party leader Prime Minister Benazir Bhutto in November 1996.

 In 1997, the Thirteenth Amendment was passed, stripping the president of the power to dissolve the National Assembly and call for new elections, effectively reducing the presidency to a ceremonial figurehead.

 Pakistan's democracy provides no means for the people to directly recall members of Parliament before the end of their terms.
-Consequently, the Thirteenth and Fourteenth Amendments had the effect of removing the institutional checks and balances on the Prime Minister's power, by giving him or her immunity from being legally dismissed.
+Consequently, the Thirteenth and Fourteenth Amendments removed the institutional checks and balances on the Prime Minister's power, by giving him or her immunity from being legally dismissed.
+However, an indirectly elected President’s unfettered power to dismiss a directly elected government had been considered excessive by the Parliament, which thus acted to remove it, restoring ultimate authority to the Prime Minister, as is the case in most democracies following the Westminster system of governance.

 The power of the president's office was partially restored by the Seventeenth Amendment.
-The power to dissolve the National Assembly and dismiss the Prime Minister is now subject to Supreme Court approval.
-In 2010, the Eighteenth Amendment was passed by Parliament of Pakistan reverting the 17th Amendment at an effective and immediate course.
+The power to dissolve the National Assembly and dismiss the Prime Minister was then subject to Supreme Court approval.
+In 2010, the Eighteenth Amendment was passed by Parliament of Pakistan, repealing the 17th Amendment.